farabi1038/farabi1038/README.md

 ---

 ## **💼 Current Projects**

-👨‍🔬 **Graduate Research at Iowa State University** *(Aug 2020 – Present)*
+🚀 My research usually focuses on applying **AI and machine learning to transportation safety systems, computational modeling, and video-based crash detection**.

-🚀 My current research focuses on applying **AI and machine learning to transportation safety systems, computational modeling, and video-based crash detection**.
+- **Knowledge Graph Embedding** - However, Currently I am working on how to deal with sparsity in **Knowledge Graph** and how to represent them in Embeddding space.

 ---